* New measures weighted to spending cuts

 “Together with the Commission and the ECB, the Eurogroup welcomes the ambitious additional consolidation measures adopted by the Portuguese government yesterday which cover both 2011 and 2010,” Eurogroup chairman Jean-Claude Juncker said in Brussels.

-Concerns over Portugal’s budget came into sharp focus this week after the main opposition PSD said it would not commit to backing the 2011 budget in parliament, urging the government to focus on cutting spending before raising taxes.
+Concerns over Portugal’s budget came into sharp focus this week after the PSD said it would not commit to backing the 2011 budget in parliament, urging the government to focus on cutting spending before raising taxes.

 The new measures may have addressed those concerns.
 Two thirds of the savings will come from spending cuts.